Minneapolis College of Art and Design: Campus

 MCAD is located at 2501 Stevens Avenue, just south of downtown Minneapolis.
 It shares an eighteen-acre arts campus with the Minneapolis Institute of Art and the Children's Theatre Company.
 The MCAD campus consists of eight buildings and three acres of lawns and gardens.

-MCAD offers student apartments for on-campus living.
+MCAD offers shared, furnished student apartments for on-campus living with floor plans for two, four, or six person living across eight buildings.